So you want to create your first programming blog?

 This happens by querying something called a DNS server.

-Alright, now with this information in mind, here is what you are doing in this step.
+Alright, now with this information in mind, here is what you are going to do in this step.

 1- reserve the domain name for yourself so that no one else can use it.